-Celebrate Oktoberfest in New Mexico 2014 at one of these great festivals.
-There are five Oktoberfest festivals in New Mexico.
-That’s a decent amount for a state that only has 200,000 residents claiming German heritage.
-Be sure to recruit your friends to these New Mexico Oktoberfest parties:
+Celebrate Oktoberfest 2023 in New Mexico at one of these great festivals.
+There’s a decent amount for a state that only has 200,000 residents claiming German heritage.

 Authentic German food, craft beers & New Mexico wines.
 A themed “Mega Mustache” pub crawl takes you to participating bars with beer and food specials.
 Brewery contest awards Best Amber, Best Lager and People’s Choice to attending brewers.
 Miss and Mr Oktoberfest competitions feature stein holding and obstacle course.
 There is also a keg karry contest for men, where they carry full kegs from Brandenburg Park to the Bull o’ the Woods Saloon.
 Ladies carry pony kegs.
-Bratwurst buffet upon completion of keg karry is free for participants and $5 for spectators.
+Bratwurst buffet upon completion of keg karry.
 You will also find the chicken dance, yodeling and brat eating.
 There’s live music, arts & crafts vendors, and family friendly activities, too.
-Music will feature Eurofest Polka Band and Red River Schnitzels.
-Admission is free.
-Commemorative taster mug is available for $10 or stein glass for $20.
-Event t-shirts are $25.
+Admission is $5.
+Commemorative taster mug or stein glass is available.
 Location: 101 West Main Street, Red River, NM

 The festivals listed range in size.
 Some events may have hundreds of thousands of attendees.
 Others may have only a handful.
 We're sorry that we don't have more information about attendance numbers at the moment.
 We will do our best to add this information as time goes on.